HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Over the following years, browser vendors did more and more of the heavy lifting, each adding their own special sauce for how to prioritize resources.
 But it's important to understand that the browser alone has some limitations.
 As developers however, we can overcome these limits by making good use of resource hints and help decide how to prioritize resources, determining which should be fetched or preprocessed to further boost page performance.

 In particular we can mention a few of the victories resource hints achieved/made in the last year:
-- [CSS-Tricks](https://www.zachleat.com/web/css-tricks-web-fonts/) web fonts showing up faster on a 3G first render
+- [CSS-Tricks](https://www.zachleat.com/web/css-tricks-web-fonts/) web fonts showing up faster on a 3G first render.
-- [wix.com](https://www.youtube.com/watch?v=4QqlGgF8Y2I&t=1469) using resource hints got 10% improvement for FCP
+- [wix.com](https://www.youtube.com/watch?v=4QqlGgF8Y2I&t=1469) using resource hints got 10% improvement for FCP.
+{# TODO(authors/reviewers): Should this URL be capitalized?
+(If yes, then why not wix?) #}
-- [Ironmongerydirect.co.uk](https://andydavies.me/blog/2019/03/22/improving-perceived-performance-with-a-link-rel-equals-preconnect-http-header/) by using preconnect improved product image loading by 400ms at the median and greater than 1s at 95th percentile
+- [Ironmongerydirect.co.uk](https://andydavies.me/blog/2019/03/22/improving-perceived-performance-with-a-link-rel-equals-preconnect-http-header/) used preconnect to improve product image loading by 400ms at the median and greater than 1s at the 95th percentile.
-- [Facebook.com](https://engineering.fb.com/2020/05/08/web/facebook-redesign/) used preload for faster navigation
+- [Facebook.com](https://engineering.fb.com/2020/05/08/web/facebook-redesign/) used preload for faster navigation.

-Let's take a look at most predominant resource hints supported by most browsers today: `dns-prefetch`, `preconnect`, `preload`,  `prefetch` and native lazy loading.
+Let's take a look at most predominant resource hints supported by most browsers today: `dns-prefetch`, `preconnect`, `preload`,  `prefetch`, and native lazy loading.

-When used with each individual hint we advise to always measure the impact before and after in the field, by using libraries like [WebVitals](https://github.com/GoogleChrome/web-vitals), [Perfume.js](https://github.com/zizzamia/perfume.js) or any other utility that supports the Web Vitals metrics.
+When working with each individual hint we advise to always measure the impact before and after in the field, by using libraries like [WebVitals](https://github.com/GoogleChrome/web-vitals), [Perfume.js](https://github.com/zizzamia/perfume.js), or any other utility that supports the Web Vitals metrics.

 ### `dns-prefetch`

-[dns-prefetch](https://web.dev/preconnect-and-dns-prefetch/) helps resolve the IP address for a given domain ahead of time.
+[`dns-prefetch`](https://web.dev/preconnect-and-dns-prefetch/) helps resolve the IP address for a given domain ahead of time.
 As the [oldest](https://caniuse.com/link-rel-dns-prefetch) resource hint available, it uses minimal CPU and network resources compared to `preconnect`, and helps the browser to avoid experiencing the "worst-case" delay for DNS resolution, which can be [over 1 second](https://www.chromium.org/developers/design-documents/dns-prefetching).

 ```html
 <link rel="dns-prefetch" href="https://www.googletagmanager.com/">